Theodoros Karras

-Theodoros "Thodoris" Karras (Θεόδωρος "Θόδωρος" Καρράς; born December 18, 1997) is a Greek professional basketball player for Koroivos Amaliadas of the Greek A2 Basket League.
+Theodoros "Thodoris" Karras (Θεόδωρος "Θόδωρος" Καρράς; born December 18, 1997) is a Greek professional basketball player for Panionios of the Greek A2 Basket League.
 At a height of 2.09 m tall, with a 2.30 m wingspan, he plays at the center position.

 Professional career

 Karras began his professional career in the 2015–16 season, in the Greek 2nd Division, with Doukas.

 In the summer of 2017, Karras joined PAOK Thessaloniki of the Greek Basket League and the Basketball Champions League, signing a four-year contract.

 On July 28, 2020, he was released from the club and joined Karditsa.
 During the 2022-2023 Greek Basket League season with Karditsa, in a total of 8 games, Karras averaged 2 points and 1.7 rebounds in under 6 minutes per contest.

 On July 19, 2023, Karras signed with Koroivos Amaliadas.

 Greek national team

 Karras was a member of the Greek junior national teams.
 With Greece's junior national team, he played at the 2017 FIBA Europe Under-20 Championship, where he won a gold medal.
 He averaged 9.7 points and 3.6 rebounds per game, at the tournament.